bteinstein/Sentiment-Analysis---Lagos-RUG--/README.md

-# Sentiment-Analysis
+# Sentiment Analysis with R
-Sentiment Analysis with R - Persentation at Lagos R User Group
+Sentiment Analysis with R using tidy principle - Persentation at Lagos R User Group

+Highlight
+- Scrapping Tweets using tweetr